 Laboratories.
 Duties at EPL / MDS included:

-1990: Barringer Research, Ontario.
-Last year at Toronto University.
+1993: Barringer Research, Ontario.
+Last year at Toronto University - Graduate studies.

 Chemist.
 AAS, ICP, DCP, GC, IC and organic bench analysis such as COD & BOD.